-André is a freelance SQL Server specialist.
-He has done a lot of DBA work on 100’s of servers where he discovered his love for Powershell, architecting SQL Server solutions, building and tuning ETL processes (with BIML), and even implementing PDW.
+André is a DBA and SQL Server Solutions architecht for CloudDBA.nl.
+He has done a lot of DBA work on 1000’s of servers where he discovered his love for Powershell, architecting SQL Server solutions, building and tuning ETL processes (with BIML), and even implementing PDW.

-André is a SQL Server MPV, Dutch PASS Chapter Leader and organiser of SQL Saturday Holland
+André is a Data Platform MPV, Dutch PASS Chapter Leader and organiser of SQL Saturday Holland

 I've been in more than one situation where I was asked to tune a system where they had thrown a years salary in hardware at the problem already.
 Only to find out that the app would run just 3% faster or even 10% slower !